-Why am I writing about a mere pie you may ask?
-OK, for any number of good reasons (foremost of which of course is: “it’s a PIE, stupid, what’s not to like?”) but really there are two main ones:
+So, why am I writing about a humble pie you may ask?
+Answer: for any number of good reasons (foremost of which of course is: “it’s a PIE, stupid, what’s not to like?”) but really there are two main ones:

 - It’s a great traditional dish made with pork & apple that’s been produced in and around Huntingdon and dates back hundreds of years &